Welcome to Loh Lab @ CQT

 Our research highlights

-Our team develops methods to scale up atom arrays, a promising platform for quantum computation and simulation.
-These include using D1 magic wavelengths to enable efficient imaging and demonstrating a new parallel atom-rearrangement algorithm.
-With the latter, we realized large defect-free arrays with hundreds of singly-trapped atoms in arbitrary geometries.
+Our team develops new methods to scale up and program atom arrays, a promising platform for quantum computation and simulation.
+Our latest results include: (1) demonstrating a new parallel atom-rearrangement algorithm, with which we achieved large defect-free arrays with hundreds of singly-trapped atoms in arbitrary geometries; (2) realizing Rydberg-blockade entanglement beyond the blockade radius for atom arrays with improved qubit connectivity.

 Meet the team